 Gulf International Services (hereinafter referred to as "GIS" or "the Company"), a Qatari public shareholding company listed on Qatar Stock Exchange, was established on 12th of February 2008 in accordance with the provisions of its Articles of Association and the Commercial Companies Law promulgated by Law no. 5 of 2002, especially Article 68 thereof.
-GIS then brought its Articles of Association into conformity with the provisions of the Commercial Companies Law promulgated by Law no. 8 of 2021, having regard to the peculiar nature of its incorporation.
+GIS then brought its Articles of Association into conformity with the provisions of the Commercial Companies Law promulgated by Law no. 11 of 2015 as amended by Law no. 8 of 2021, having regard to the peculiar nature of its incorporation.